These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 CULTURE

 Somali people have a rich and distinctive Islamic culture.
-A favorite pastime is the controversial chewing of chat.
-Somali women wear very vibrant Islamic shawls and jilbabs.
+A favorite pastime is the controversial chewing of chat(khat).
+Somali women wear very vibrant Muslim shawls and jilbabs.
 The musical traditions of Somalia are very similar to that of neighboring Ethiopia.
 Somali people are very passionate about poetry and food.

 LAW